lyteword/chspurgeon-tod/volume-4/psalm-98.md

 3\."Make a loud noise, all the earth."
 Nature with her ten thousand voices.
 The church with myriad saints.

 4\."Make a joyful noise unto God."
 Praise him alone.
-Praise him for ever. *E.G.G.*
+Praise him for ever. *E. G. G.*

 **Verse 6.** Joy a needful ingredient of praise.
 The Lord as King, an essential idea in adoration.
 Expression in various ways incumbent upon us, when praising joyfully such a King.

 **Verses 7-8.** Nature at worship.
 The congregation is

-1\.Vast.
+1\.
+Vast.
 Sea, earth, rivers, hills.

-2\.Varied.
+2\.
+Varied.
 Diverse in character, word, aspect, each from each other, constant and alike in this alone, that *all, always* worship God.

-3\.Happy.
-In this like the worshippers in heaven, and for the same reason—sin is absent. *E.G.G.*
+3\.
+Happy.
+In this like the worshippers in heaven, and for the same reason—sin is absent. *E. G. G.*

 **Verse 8.** The song of the sea, and the hallelujah of the hills.